ibm-cloud-docs/api-handbook/design/models.md

 *  An [Array](/docs/api-handbook?topic=api-handbook-types#array) field contains an array which itself contains zero or more values.
 Each value must conform to a specific type (excluding the Array type itself); the field's definition must specify this type.

+### Required, optional, and nullable fields

+#### In requests

+If a field is optional in a request body, the behavior of omitting the field from a request MUST be defined as either:

+*  The use of a static value, defined in the property schema `default`
+*  The use of a value otherwise computed by the system, with a strategy explained in the property schema `description`
+*  Omission or removal[^omit-to-remove] from the subsequently observable resource state, with an explanation for why (and under what circumstances) a value is not required for the resource, in the property schema `description`

+[^omit-to-remove]: Removal of an existing value applies only the case of a `PUT`-based resource replacement operation.

+A `null` value for a field MUST NOT be accepted in a request body except in a [JSON merge patch request](/docs/api-handbook?topic=api-handbook-methods#patch).
+A `null` value in a JSON merge patch request body MUST NOT be accepted unless the field can be removed from the observable resource state.

+An operation MUST NOT accept any other sentinel value in a request body to omit or remove a field from the subsequently observable state.

+Omitted and `null` values offer similarly "empty" meaning, but the JSON merge patch type [employs the `null` value as a sentinel](https://datatracker.ietf.org/doc/html/rfc7386#section-1) to remove an existing value.
+The recommendation of JSON merge patch by this handbook provides precedent for a client sending an explicit `null` value for a field to expect it to be subsequently omitted from the observable resource state.
+It is therefore considered dangerous to accept a `null` value from a client for a field that is required in the resource state reflected in responses.
+Finally, even for a field in a `POST` or `PUT` request that is optional and omitted from the subsequently observable state by default, it is both unnecessary and in violation of the principle of avoiding [input canonicalization](/docs/api-handbook?topic=api-handbook-robustness#input-canonicalization) to accept a `null` value.
+{:note: .note}

+#### In responses

+A field in a response body SHOULD be required except where an aspect of a request or the state of a resource might make a value inapplicable or unknown and no industry convention for a sentinel value already exists for the value type.

+If a field is optional in a response body, the circumstances where the field will be omitted and the significance of the field's omission (or, conversely, the circumstances and significance of its inclusion) MUST be well defined.

+A field MUST NOT be omitted from a response body because an internal failure is currently preventing the system from retrieving its value.
+An internal failure of the service to populate a value MUST cause the entire request to fail with a `500` status code and appropriate error response model.

+A field SHOULD NOT be omitted from a response body because the system hasn't yet computed its value.
+If a field is optional for that reason, its omission MUST be limited to a specific and observable resource state, such as a `status` value of `pending`.

+If the omission of a field in a response body has an intuitive semantic, that semantic SHOULD be honored.
+For example, if a response body field defines the date and time at which an event occurred, and the field is optional, the omission of the field SHOULD indicate that the event has never occurred.

+The omission of an optional field from a response body SHOULD be determined by an aspect of the request or predictable from and consistent with other aspects of observable state.
+For example, if a property is inapplicable for a certain resource subtype, that subtype SHOULD be represented in a clear way (generally a specific value of an enumeration field) that allows a client to infer when the optional field will be omitted.

+A field MUST NOT contain a `null` value in a response body.
+Rather, the absence of a value for a field in the observable resource state SHOULD be represented by the omission of the field from the response.

+Permitting both omitted fields and `null` values in response bodies would present a usability problem because of the potential for conflation by both human developers and JSON deserializers.
+The choice of omission instead of sending explicit `null` values can be considered stylistic, but is also supported by the use of JSON merge patch, [whose specification notes](https://datatracker.ietf.org/doc/html/rfc7386#section-1) that its own use of `null` as a sentinel limits its suitability to "describing modifications to JSON documents that primarily use objects for their structure and do not make use of explicit `null` values."
+{:note: .note}

 ### Examples
 {: #property-examples}